postgresml/postgresml/pgml-cms/blog/korvus-firecrawl-rag-in-a-single-query.md

 firecrawl = FirecrawlApp(api_key=os.environ["FIRECRAWL_API_KEY"])
 ```

 Here we're importing `korvus`, `firecrawl`, and some other convenient libraries, and initializing the `FirecrawlApp` with an API key stored in an environment variable.
-This setup allows us to use Fire Crawl for web scraping.
+This setup allows us to use Firecrawl for web scraping.

 ### Defining the Pipeline and Collection